sleevi/cabforum-docs/docs/SMCWG-charter.md

   be present)
 - CA operational practices, physical/logical security, etc.

-In addition to these primary deliverables, the SMCWG MAY also address:
+In addition to the primary deliverable, the SMCWG MAY also address:
-- Identity validation for natural persons and legal entities, in the context of S/MIME certificates.
+- Identity validation for natural persons and legal entities, in the context of S/MIME certificates
-- Certificate profiles for S/MIME certificates to convey information related to natural person and legal identity information.

 Deliverables of the SMCWG SHALL be constrained to those certificates that contain the emailProtection (OID: 1.3.6.1.5.5.7.3.4) or that are technically